Big L

-Lamont Coleman (May 30, 1974 – February 15, 1999), known professionally as Big L, was an American rapper, songwriter, and record producer.
+Lamont Coleman (May 30, 1974 – February 15, 1999), known professionally as Big L, was an American rapper and record producer.
 Emerging from Harlem in New York City in 1992, Big L became known among underground hip-hop fans for his freestyling ability.
 He was eventually signed to Columbia Records, where, in 1995, he released his debut studio album, Lifestylez ov da Poor & Dangerous.
 He was fatally shot in a drive-by shooting in Harlem in 1999.

 Big L was noted for his use of wordplay, and writers at AllMusic, HipHopDX, and The Source have praised him for his lyrical ability.
-Henry Adaso described him as "one of the most talented poets in hip-hop history."
+Henry Adaso described him as "one of the most talented poets in hip-hop history".

-In an interview with Funkmaster Flex, Nas claimed Big L "scared me to death.
-When I heard [his performance at the Apollo Theater] on tape, I was scared to death.
-I said, 'Yo, it's no way I can compete if this is what I gotta compete with.

 Early life

 Coleman was born on May 30, 1974, in the Harlem neighborhood of New York City.
-He was the third and youngest child of Gilda Terry (d.
-2008) and Charles Davis.
+He was the third and youngest child of Gilda Terry (died 2008) and Charles Davis.
 Davis left the family while Coleman was a child.
 He had two older half-siblings: Donald and Leroy Phinazee (d.
 2002).
 Coleman received the nicknames "Little L" and "Mont-Mont" as a child.
 His elder brother, Donald Phinazee, took Coleman to a Run-DMC concert at the Beacon Theatre when Coleman was about 7 years old.
 According to Phinazee, Coleman was awed by the performance which sparked his interest in rapping.
 By age 12, Coleman became a big hip-hop fan and started freestyling with other people in his neighborhood.

 Coleman began writing rhymes in 1990.
 He also founded a group known as Three the Hard Way in 1990, but it was quickly broken up due to a lack of enthusiasm among the members which consisted of Coleman, Doc Reem, and Rodney.
 No projects were released, and after Rodney left, the group was renamed Two Hard Motherfuckers.
 Around this time, people started to refer to Coleman as "Big L".
 In the summer of 1990, Coleman met Lord Finesse at an autograph session in a record shop on 125th Street.
 After he did a freestyle, Coleman and Finesse exchanged numbers.
 In 1991, Coleman joined Lord Finesse's Bronx-based hip hop collective Diggin' in the Crates Crew.

 Coleman attended Julia Richman High School and graduated in 1992.
 While in high school, Coleman freestyle battled regularly; in his last interview, he stated, "In the beginning, all I ever saw me doing was battling everybody on the street corners, rhyming in the hallways, beating on the wall, rhyming to my friends.
 Every now and then, a house party, grab the mic, a block party, grab the mic."